 Video Tutorial - Integrate Salesforce data in Power BI

-This video covers following and more so watch carefully.
-After watching this video follow the steps described in this article.
+This video covers the following topics and more, so please watch carefully.
+After watching the video, follow the steps outlined in this article:

-- How to download / install required driver for
+- How to download and install the required PowerPack for

-Salesforce - Features about
+Salesforce - Features of the

-Salesforce Connection in Power BI
+Salesforce in Power BI

 Create ODBC Data Source (DSN) based on ZappySys Salesforce Driver